RESEARCH & DEVELOPMENT

 In order to develop the next generation of in-vehicle semiconductors as quickly as possible, we believe it is important to form strong partnerships with automotive manufacturers, mobility service providers, startup companies, semiconductor companies, and universities and research institutions.

-MIRISE Technologies will be at the heart of these partnerships, and will contribute to the development of CASE through direct collaboration with global stakeholders.
+MIRISE Technologies will be at the heart of these partnerships, and will contribute to the development of mobility through direct collaboration with global stakeholders.

 We are also actively recruiting semiconductor technicians.
 For more information, please see the respective recruitment sites at the bottom of the page.